gwarywod/dice-roll-simulator/README.md

 |1| GET | /api/dice-roll/simulation | dicePieces,diceSides,rolls |
 |2| GET | /api/dice-roll/statistics | none |

+> Note
+    - Added limitation to query parameters:
+>   -  dicePieces, the allowed values are between 1 and 100
+>   -  diceSides, the allowed values are between 4 and 6
+>   -  rolls, the allowed values are between 1 and 10000

 ### Example

 To perform simulation just call: